RustAudio/cpal/README.md

 **Usage:** See the [beep example](examples/beep.rs) for selecting the JACK host at runtime.

-**Note:** While JACK is available on Windows and macOS, CPAL's JACK backend is currently only implemented for Linux and BSD systems.
-On other platforms, use the native backends (WASAPI/ASIO for Windows, CoreAudio for macOS).
+**Note:** JACK is available as an alternative backend on all supported platforms.
+It provides an option for pro-audio users who need JACK's routing and inter-application audio connectivity.
+The native backends (ALSA for Linux/BSD, WASAPI/ASIO for Windows, CoreAudio for macOS) remain the default and recommended choice for most applications.

 ### `wasm-bindgen`